 One year ago, McDonald’s Australia, one of the biggest names in the quick service restaurant game, made their move in the animal welfare space and announced they are sourcing 100% RSPCA Approved chicken across their menus.

 As a company that purchases over 17 million kilograms of chicken per year, sourcing from farms that meet the RSPCA’s detailed animal welfare Standard, has a big impact on the lives of millions of chickens.
-Birds raised on RSPCA Approved farms are provided with enriched environments.
-This includes perches to keep them active and promote good bone and muscle health; quality litter to forage, scratch, and dust bathe; and proper light and dark periods for activity and rest.
-Farms are assessed 2-4 times per year by specially trained RSPCA Assessors to make sure that the Standards are being met.
+Birds raised on farms with RSPCA Approved certification are provided with enriched environments.
+This includes perches to keep them active and promote improved bone and muscle health; quality litter to forage, scratch, and dust bathe; and proper light and dark periods for activity and rest.
+These farms are assessed 2-4 times per year by specially trained RSPCA Assessors to make sure that the Standards are being met.

 One year on, we caught up with Kylie Freeland, the Director of Supply Chain and Sustainability at McDonald’s Australia, to reflect on their journey to sourcing 100% RSPCA Approved chicken.